 How Do I Pack Bowls?

-You can follow the same steps as plates to pack a bowl.
 You need to make sure the inside of the bowl is wrapped.
 The main difference is if you want to pack bowls together vs. Individually, you’ll want to only wrap two or three bowls together at one time.

 How Do I Pack Glasses?